TK51/k-site-portal/README.md

-# K-Site-Public – Minimal Setup Guide

-K-Site-Public converts a GitHub repo into a static site of viewer pages and folder indexes.

-No GUI.
-No config hell.
-Just structure at the end of fully-automated pipeline.
+# K-Site Portal — Folder Transformation Engine

+K-Site is a folder transformation engine.
+It renders any structured folder into a static, zero-login website — with portable viewers, download-ready modes, and traceable pages (when hosted online).

+📦 No login
+🧱 No build system
+🧰 No dependencies

+Just structure → site.

 ---

-## 🔧 SETUP

-## 🗂 STRUCTURE

-- `/content/` → your input files
-- `/docs/` → auto-built static site
-- `/docs/download/` → copied raw files
-- `/src/templates/` → Jinja2 templates
-- `/k-site.py` → the builder script

----

-## 📁 FILE TYPES SUPPORTED

-## 🧭 NAVIGATION

-## 🚀 HOW TO BUILD

 ## 📑 Site Contents